joejag/talk-mob_programming_and_lego/notes/parts/itake_condensed.md

 * Each block represents one hour of dev time
 * Those blocks are made into a 3d bar chart
-* Previous weeks are kept to show the variance after we try new things
+* Previous weeks are kept to show the variance after we try new things.
+MATT WYNNE

 # Close up